pw0908/CUiSING/README.md

 This package was developed as part of the CS 179 course requirement in Caltech.

-The Ising model is a lattice model in which spins interact via magnetic interactions, and also interact with an externally applied external field.
+The Ising model is a lattice model in which spins interact via magnetic interactions, and also interact with an externally applied magnetic field.
 Spins can be in one of two states, up (+) or down (-).
 The Hamiltonian for the simple Ising model is,
 $$H(\{\mathbf{s}\})=-\frac{J}{2}\sum_i\sum_j s_i s_j - h\sum_i s_i$$
 where the first sum is over all spins, and their nearest neighbors.